flaviohasd/TPM-Vibration/README.md

 ## Code Description

-  Please note: the code is writen in MATLAB in PT-BR language (might make an EN version someday) and is structured as follows:
+  Please note: the code is structured as follows:

    <p align="center">
     <img src="https://user-images.githubusercontent.com/44821460/229648230-598b24b0-9d1d-4a95-9a83-59e314eb715f.png" alt="Optimization Flowchart" width="400" />
   </p>

-  OTIMIZACAO: Has the properties of the optimization function with the goal to evaluate the main code (SIMULACAO) to get the optimum amount of modification;
+  OPTIMIZATION: Has the properties of the optimization function with the goal to evaluate the main code (SIMULATION) to get the optimum amount of modification;

-  SIMULACAO: The main code, where all the constants and properties of the gear, mesh and operation.
+  SIMULATION: The main code, where all the constants and properties of the gear, mesh and operation.
 Holding all the other functions mentioned below;

-  ENGRENAGEM: Calculates the gear dimentions given the entries in SIMULACAO;
+  GEARS: Calculates the gear dimentions given the entries in SIMULATION;

-  OPERACAO: Calculates the gear mesh relations given the entries in SIMULACAO;
+  OPERATION: Calculates the gear mesh relations given the entries in SIMULATION;

-  ENGRENAMENTO: Calculates the mesh parameters given the gear and operation entries in SIMULACAO;
+  MESH: Calculates the mesh parameters given the gear and operation entries in SIMULATION;

-  MASSA: Calculates de equivalent mass of the sistem given the dimentions and the profile modification amount;
+  MASS: Calculates de equivalent mass of the sistem given the dimentions and the profile modification amount;

-  INTEG: Calculates de integrals for the stiffness by the energy formulas;
+  INTEGR: Calculates de integrals for the stiffness by the energy formulas;

-  ENERGIA: Calculates de stiffness by the energy formulas of the original and modified systems;
+  ENERGY: Calculates de stiffness by the energy formulas of the original and modified systems;

-  INTERP: Interpolate the discrete functions to obtain the continuos representation of the dynamic coefficients;
+  INTERPOLATION: Interpolate the discrete functions to obtain the continuos representation of the dynamic coefficients;

-  MODELO: Sets the space-states variables together with the acceleration of the original and modified system;
+  MODEL: Sets the space-states variables together with the acceleration of the original and modified system;

-  DINAMICA: Solves the original dynamic model;
+  DYNAMIC: Solves the original dynamic model;

-  DINAMICATPM: Solves the modified dynamic model;
+  DYNAMICTPM: Solves the modified dynamic model;

+  ACCEL: Calculates the acceleration of the original system;

-  ACCELERACAO: Calculates the acceleration of the original and modified systems;
+  ACCELTPM: Calculates the acceleration of the modified system;

-  SINAL: Quantifies the vibration signals;
+  SIGNAL: Quantifies the vibration signals;

   PLOTS: Generate the graphics for analysis.